PierreDD/python-magicprint/README.md

 to take over the world
 ```

-This works by walking back up the `traceback` and extracting the text of the line of code from the string.
+This works by walking up the `traceback` and extracting the text of the line of code from the string.

 ```py
 def magicprint(arg):